-Some regular users experience 'flashbacks'—the spontaneous recurrence of an experience that occurred while the user was under the influence of the drug.
+Some regular users of ketamine experience ‘flashbacks’—the spontaneous recurrence of an experience that occurred while the user was under the influence of the drug.

 How common is ketamine use?

-The 2013 National Drug Strategy Household Survey found that 1.7% of Australians aged 14 and over have ever tried ketamine, while 0.3% used it in the year preceding the survey.
-Other research has found that around two-thirds of those who have ever tried ketamine had not used it in the year preceding the study.
+The 2016 National Drug Strategy Household Survey found that 1.9% of Australians aged 14 and over have ever tried ketamine, while 0.4% used it in the year preceding the survey.

 Ketamine and driving

 It is not safe to drive while using ketamine.
-Drowsiness, impaired motor coordination and hallucinations, can affect the ability to drive include drowsiness and impaired motor co-ordination.
+Drowsiness, impaired motor coordination and hallucinations, can affect the ability to drive.

 Ketamine and pregnancy